 SARE Professional Development Program Annual Report for Guam

-January 1 to December 31, 2012
+January 1 to December 31, 2013

-Summary of 2012 PDP Activities and Results
+Summary of 2013 state/protectorate PDP Activities and Results

 Context and Overview

 The Guam Sustainable Agriculture Professional Development Program (PDP) is part of the Global Food Security New Farmer Plan of Work for NIFA reporting.
 This plan of work is driven by needs assessments of local and regional farmers and agricultural professionals.
 Core issues were identified at the 2007 Western SARE subregional conference and further refined by annual needs assessments though advisory meetings and focus groups.

-The Western SARE and locally funded PDP component of the New Farmer Plan develops curriculum and educational materials, conducts workshops and capacity building meetings, and facilitates multi-agency needs assessments, project planning and grant writing to support agricultural professionals in addressing local and regional needs.
+The Western SARE and locally funded PDP component develops curriculum, educational materials, conducts workshops, capacity building meetings and facilitates multi-agency needs assessments, project planning and grant writing to support outreach professionals in addressing local and regional needs.
 Guam PDP focuses on leveraging these professionals’ outreach activities through collaborations.
 The agricultural professionals supported include: University of Guam and other regional land grants (CES, AES), Guam Community College (GCC) culinary program, SBDC, CLTC, Guam DoAG, FSA, NRCS, SWDCs and local agricultural consultants.
-The program maintains a web site.

 Activities and Methods